Our environmental work

 Waste and recycling

-- A 5 percent reduction in the total amount of waste per passenger per year by 2020 (excluding construction projects and hazardous waste).
+- The total quantity of waste shall be reduced by 5% per passenger annually (excluding construction projects and hazardous waste).

-The percentage of material reuse, recycling or other material use of non-hazardous construction and demolition waste shall increase to 70 percent by 2020.
+- The percentage of material recycling, reuse or other repurposing for non-hazardous construction and demolition waste shall increase to 70% by 2020.

 Hazardous chemicals being phased out